SinisaVukmirovic/Password-Generator/README.md

-# Password-Generator
+# Password-Generator App
-Learning JS by building an Password Generator App
+### Learning JS by building an Password Generator App, with choices for length and containing uppercase/lowercase letters, numbers and special symbols + BONUS copying to clipboard.